Saturday, April 18, 2026

 SLC: Nomenclature

-The Secular Library Classification system suggests a semantic pattern that can be used to present a comprehensible system of explicit knowledge, which should benefit humanity.
+The Secular Library Classification system suggests that a semantic collation pattern can be used to organize a comprehensible system for explicit knowledge, which should benefit humanity.

-In philosophy class, Ontology tends to be an unwitting exploration of classification theories under the auspices of the study of existence.
-In practical terms, Ontology is the entirety of recorded knowledge, just lacking a reliable classification system.
+In philosophy articles, Ontology seems to be an exploration of classification theories under the auspices of the study of existence.
+In practical terms, Ontology is the entirety of recorded knowledge, just lacking a taxonomy and classification system.

 Taxonomy is the listing of knowledge.
-Whereas Epistemology is the study of knowledge theories, Taxonomy is the practical representation of theories using visual cues to distinguish the categories of knowledge.
+Taxonomy is the practical representation of classification theories using visual cues of hierarchy listings to organize the categories of knowledge.

 A category is the unit of a taxonomy.
 Categories are capitalized; unconfirmed categories and collation elements are not capitalized.